TheOnly8Z/sbox-warbase/README.md

 * **Claim Beacon**: Deployable that prevents other players from building in its radius.
 * **Supply Depot**: Area for supplies or secondary resources to be stored.
 Built using E-Tool.
 * **Nano-Printer**: 3D printing machine able to produce gear and small machines.
 Can be ordered for airdrop.
-Required for Tier 1 buildings.
+Required to make Tier 1 buildings.

 #### Tier 1: